breathe-free/setup-sampler/README.md

 ## Get stuff

 You will need to put Pumps.py in your secrets directory, or the install will fall over.
 For the moment, this is intentional.
-You can configure the location in `roles/sampling/defaults/main.yml`.
+You can configure the location where the scripts look for Pumps.py by modifiying `roles/sampling/defaults/main.yml`.

 ## Deploy!